phpmd/phpmd/README.rst

   - ``--baseline-file`` - the filepath to a custom baseline xml file.
 If absent will default to ``phpmd.baseline.xml``

+  - ``--verbose`` - get a more verbose output, for instance text renderer will add under each error a link to the documentation of the rule and format the location in a way that most IDEs will convert into a link that will open the file at the line of the error when clicked.

+  - ``--color`` - enable color in output, for instance text renderer will show rule name in yellow and error description in red.

   An example command line: ::

     phpmd PHP/Depend/DbusUI xml codesize --reportfile phpmd.xml --suffixes php,phtml